Thanksgiving is only celebrated in North America, and not in Ireland. But believe it or not, the origins of Thanksgiving may have an Irish connection.

 (Happy Thanksgiving Day)

-Pronunciation phonetics for the line above are: law on al-th-ha hun-ah jee-ve
+Phonetic pronunciation for the Irish language line above goes like this: law on al-th-ha hun-ah jee-ve

 P.S.
 A big thank you to Ruth for her informative comment on my post ‘Ten Reasons Why I Love Thanksgiving’.